quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Retry packets on behalf of consenting servers.

-## Quality of Service handling and ECMP routing
+## Quality of Service Handling and ECMP Routing

 It is expected that any QoS handling in the network, e.g. based on use of DiffServ Code Points (DSCPs) {{?RFC2475}} as well as Equal-Cost